What is the Full form of LCD?

 Benefits of LCD

-- LCD screen radiation is slightly lesser CRT monitors
+- LCD screen radiation is slightly lesser than the CRT monitors

-- With CMOS circuit boards, LCDs can be tailored so that LCD creating is quite easy.
+- With CMOS circuit boards, LCDs can be tailored so that LCD creation is quite easy

 Limitations of LCD